-Asked if he ever talked to Dylan about how The Beatles and Dylan influenced each other, George replied, “Yes, and it was just like you were saying.
+Asked if he ever talked to Dylan about how The Beatles and Dylan influenced each other, Harrison replied, “Yes, and it was just like you were saying.

 “Then I played two major sevenths in a row to demonstrate, and I suddenly thought, Ah, this sounds like a tune here.
 Then we finished the song together.
 It was called ‘I’d Have You Anytime,’ and it was the first track on All Things Must Pass.“

-George said Dylan wrote a song about how the band was influenced by him
+George Harrison said Bob Dylan wrote a song about how the band was influenced by him

-Asked if Dylan felt that Rubber Soul was “John doing Dylan,” George replied that Dylan did because he wrote the song “Fourth Time Around.”
+Asked if Dylan felt that Rubber Soul was “John doing Dylan,” Harrison replied that Dylan did because he wrote the song “Fourth Time Around.”

-George said the band were conscious of many things starting in 1966
+George Harrison said the band were conscious of many things starting in 1966

 Once The Beatles stopped touring, they became open to so many different artists, not just Dylan.